-Even though savings bonds have a low rate of return, there are few investments that will guarantee to double your money — although you have to wait 20 years.
-In general, though, you can usually expect to earn more in interest with a Series EE savings bond than with a high-yield savings account, although the money in the savings account is more accessible.
+Though savings bonds have a low rate of return, there are few investments that guarantee to double your money — but it does take 20 years.
+In general, you can usually expect to earn more in interest with a Series EE savings bond than with a high-yield savings account, yet the money in the savings account is more accessible.

 Check the current value of your savings bond

 Once you enter this information, the calculator can let you know what your paper bond is worth if you cash it in today.
-You can also use the calculator to determine the worth of the bond if you cash it in at a future date.
-TreasuryDirect also allows you to enter information from multiple bonds so you can create your own list and view the total value of your Series EE savings bonds.
+You can also use the calculator to determine the worth of the bond if you it on some other date.
+The TreasuryDirect website also allows you to enter information from multiple bonds to create a list and determine the total value, as well as save the list for reference.

-If you have electronic bonds, you can log into your TreasuryDirect account — which was used to purchase the bonds in the first place — and see the value in your account information under the “Current Holdings” tab.
+Most savings bonds can only be purchased in electronic format nowadays.
+If you have electronic bonds, you can log into your TreasuryDirect account — which was used to purchase the bonds in the first place — and see the value in your account information under the current holdings tab.

 How do I cash in my savings bonds?

-If you decide you want to cash in your Series EE savings bond, the process is fairly straightforward.
+If you decide to cash in your Series EE savings bond, the process is fairly straightforward.

-- Electronic savings bonds: These days, bonds issued are electronic.
-So, if you purchased your bond through TreasuryDirect, you can cash in your bonds on that website.
+- Electronic savings bonds: If you purchased bonds through TreasuryDirect, you can cash them in on that website.
 Once you log into your account, you can find information on redeeming your bonds.
 The money will be directly deposited in a checking or savings account within two business days.